kensnyder/sql-love/README.md

 statements.

-Note that even though the name `prisma.$queryRawUnsafe(sql, ...bindings)` implies that the query is unsafe, it is actually safe because `prisma.$queryRawUnsafe` uses prepared statements.
+Note that even though the name `prisma.$queryRawUnsafe(sql, ...bindings)` implies that the query is unsafe, it is actually safe because passing bindings to `prisma.$queryRawUnsafe` ensures those values are bound to a prepared statement.

 SQL Love also includes utility functions for running queries in mysql and Prisma so you don't have to remember these functions.
 See documentation for